SSilence/sum/DeveloperGuide.md

 CLASSES
 -------

 For defining classes I use [John Resigs](http://ejohn.org/blog/simple-javascript-inheritance/) little classes script.
 Currently there is no inheritance in SUM but its nice to have this option and I like how classes are defined.
-You can this in ``libs/class.js``
+You can find this in ``libs/class.js``

 This shows, how Johns class definition will be used:
 ```javascript